 Step 6: Attach opposing side of Velcro

-Align the second velcro strip with its counterpart (hook to loop or vice versa).
+Align the second velcro sections with its counterpart (hook to loop or vice versa).
 Ensure that both ends line up properly before attaching it securely onto the opposite edge of your tent fabric using adhesive-side down and sewing it in place.

 Step 7: Final touches